mayahiro/go-inertia/README.md

 ## Infinite Scroll

-Use `Scroll` for paginated props rendered with the Inertia client `InfiniteScroll` component. `go-inertia` does not normalize paginator structs;
-pass the prop value and pagination metadata explicitly.
+Use `Scroll` for paginated props rendered with the Inertia client `InfiniteScroll` component.
+Pass the prop value and pagination metadata explicitly, or adapt an application paginator to `ScrollPaginator` and pass it to `ScrollPage`.

 ```go
 err := renderer.Render(w, req, "Posts/Index", inertia.Props{